Year 1 Subject

 1.1 The Communication Process

 This section establishes the theoretical underpinnings of effective communication in a professional setting.
+Understanding these fundamentals allows us to diagnose communication breakdowns and design more effective messages.

 1.2 Non-verbal and Cross-cultural Communication